 In the rest of this section $(Y,\Gamma,U,X)$ will be a birational Kleinian group satisfying the hypothesis of the theorem.

 \begin{lemma} Suppose that $\Gamma_B$ is an infinite group.
-Up to geometric conjugation of birational Kleinian groups, $Y$ is geometrically ruled, $r(U)=B$ and $\Gamma\subset \Aut(Y)$. \end{lemma} \begin{proof} The open set $r(U)$ is invariant under the infinite group $\Gamma_B$.
-Suppose by contradiction that $r(U)\neq B$.
-Then according to Lemma \ref{ellipticnondiscrete}, it is a connected component of the complement of a finite union of real subtori, thus a band.
-The action of $\Gamma_B$ on the band $r(U)$ is by translations along the direction of the band.
+Up to geometric conjugation of birational Kleinian groups, $Y$ is $\PP^1$-fiber bundle, $r(U)=B$ and $\Gamma\subset \Aut(Y)$. \end{lemma} \begin{proof} The open set $r(U)$ is invariant under the infinite group $\Gamma_B$.
+Suppose by way of contradiction that $r(U)\neq B$.
+Then according to Lemma \ref{ellipticnondiscrete}, it is a connected component of the complement of a finite union of real subtori, thus a band-like region.
+The action of $\Gamma_B$ on $r(U)$ is by translations along the direction of the band.
 Such an action on a band is never cocompact, i.e.\ the union of the images under $\Gamma$ of a compact subset of the band never covers the band.
 This contradicts the cocompactness of the action of $\Gamma$ on $U$.

 By Corollary \ref{regularonacylinder}, the fact $r(U)=B$ implies that $\Gamma\subset \Aut(Y)$.
 Since $\Gamma_B$ is infinite and $B$ is an elliptic curve, every point of $B$ has an infinite $\Gamma_B$-orbit.
 If there existed a singular fiber of $r$, then its translations by elements of $\Gamma$ would give rise to an infinite number of singular fibers.
 Therefore $Y$ is geometrically ruled. \end{proof}